mikeprivette/yanmss/readme.md

 - Change "Color Presets" to "Solarized Dark"
 - While still in the same window as above, click "Text"
 - Click on the dropdown under Font and select any font with "Powerline" in it.
 I chose "Meslo LG DZ for Powerline"

+### The End

+That's all I have folks.
+I appreciate any feedback and suggestions on how to make this better!